Impostors and Beasts

 example:

-- “I know that after my departure, grievous wolves will enter among you, not sparing the flock.
+- “I know that after my departure, grievous wolves will enter among you, NOT SPARING THE FLOCK.
 And from among your own selves will men arise, speaking perverse things, to draw away the disciples after them.
-Wherefore, watch, remembering that by the space of three years I ceased not to admonish everyone night and day with tears” - (Acts 20:29-31.
-Compare Jeremiah 23:1).
+Wherefore, watch, remembering that by the space of three years I ceased not to warn everyone night and day with tears” - (Acts 20:29-31.
+Compare Jeremiah 23:1, the Septuagint).

 - “And that because of the false brethren who came in clandestinely, who entered by stealth to spy on our liberty which we have in Christ Jesus, that they might bring us into bondage” - (Galatians 2:4).